Zihan231/CRUD-Project/README.md

 5. **Run the Application:**
 Start the application by pressing F5 in Visual Studio or running the appropriate executable from the command line.

+### Steps to Set Up The Database In SSMS

+1. **Download Sql Sript**
+   Find the .Sql file from this repository and download that.
+2. **Set up Sql Scrip in SSMS**
+   Open SSMS and Select Write new Query.
+Then Select Open New File.
+Then Select the Downloaded File from your Computer.
+3. **Query Execution**
+   Select the Execution Button on top left of the Window.
+Now the database should be created

+### Connecting Database To The Project Code

+1. **Open the Project**
+   Open the Project file and then locate the .Sln file and double click on that file the and that should be open.

+2. **Changing the Connection String**
+   Find the SqlConnection String and replace the existing Connection string with your connection String.

+3. **Save the edited code and run**

+##Now the Project Is Ready To Run##

 ## Authors